musfikabushra/Portfolio/README.md

 - **Links**: Update social media and project links
 - **Contact Info**: Update contact details in the Contact component

-## Deployment

-This project can be deployed on platforms like:
-- Vercel (recommended for Next.js)
-- Netlify
-- GitHub Pages
-- Any static hosting service

 ## License